2nd Chronicles Chapter 22

 Ahaziah is killed by Jehu

-22:5 He walked also after their counsel, and went with Jehoram the son of Ahabאַחְאָב
+22:5 He walked also after their counsel, and went with Jehoram (or Joram) the son of Ahabאַחְאָב

 Modern: ʾAḥʾav King of Northern Israel Reign c.
 871 – c.852 BC Died 852 BC Know as a wicked king